Coppersmith/vennclouds/README.md

 If you use this, please cite the following paper:
 Glen Coppersmith and Erin Kelly (2014).
 Dynamic Wordclouds and Vennclouds for Exploratory Data Analysis.
 Association for Computational Linguistics Workshop on Interactive Language Learning and Visualization.
+A PDF of this paper is included in the repo as `Vennclouds.pdf`.

 ---
 Quick Start